 - Look beyond email.
 Small hoteliers have more capabilities than ever before with SMS/Text messaging, and app push messaging.
 Both strategies are excellent ways to engage your current guests and build a stronger, more personal, relationship.

 Email marketing is a complex beast in the hotel world and we have dozens of articles and podcasts on the subject.
 Check out the Fuel Hotel Marketing Articles and you’ll find enough information to make you an email marketing guru.
+An AI-powered hotel CRM will help make your email campaigns a breeze.

 #4: Maximize Your Free Exposure